William Cowper: Career

 In the same volume Cowper also printed "The Diverting History of John Gilpin", a notable piece of comic verse.
 G. K. Chesterton, in Orthodoxy, later credited the writing of "John Gilpin" with saving Cowper from becoming completely insane.

-Cowper and Mary Unwin moved to Weston Underwood, Buckinghamshire, in 1786, having become close with his cousin Lady Harriett Hesketh (Theodora's sister).
+Cowper and Mary Unwin moved to Weston Underwood, Buckinghamshire, in 1786, having become close to his cousin Harriett Hesketh (Theodora's sister).
 During this period he started his translations of Homer's Iliad and Odyssey into blank verse.
 His versions (published in 1791) were the most significant English renderings of these epic poems since those of Alexander Pope earlier in the century.
 Later critics have faulted Cowper's Homer for being too much in the mould of John Milton.

-In 1789 Cowper befriended a cousin, Dr John Johnson, a Norfolk clergyman, and in 1795 Cowper and Mary moved to Norfolk to be near him and his sister Catharine.
-They originally stayed at North Tuddenham, then at Dunham Lodge near Swaffham and then Mundesley before finally settling in East Dereham (all places in Norfolk) with the Johnsons, after Mary Unwin became paralysed.
+In 1789, Cowper befriended a cousin, Dr John Johnson, a Norfolk clergyman, and in 1795 Cowper and Mary moved to Norfolk to be near him and his sister Catharine.
+They originally stayed at North Tuddenham, then at Dunham Lodge near Swaffham, and then Mundesley before finally settling in East Dereham (all places in Norfolk) with the Johnsons, after Mary Unwin became paralysed.

 Mary Unwin died in 1796, plunging Cowper into a gloom from which he never fully recovered.
 He did continue to revise his Homer for a second edition of his translation.
 Aside from writing the powerful and bleak poem "The Castaway", he penned some English translations of Greek verse and translated some of the Fables of John Gay into Latin.